jclaggett/anascript/README.md

        (label b 1))`
     5. `:` will be the _only_ infix syntax to be added ever.
 Having just one infix operator means the precendence rules will not be _too_ horrible.
-       As it is, even just one was suprisingly messy.
+       As it is, even just one was surprisingly messy.
 2. Prefix Operators: A few symbols will be dedicated for use in prefix syntax:
     1. `#`, `...`, `$`, `\` are all prefix, unary operators
     2. `#`, `...` both bind more loosely than `:`: `#a:1` ==> `(comment (label a 1))`